-- Unusual symptoms you may be having
+- any unusual symptoms you are having

-- Immunisation status
+- your immunisation status

-- Alcohol and drug issues
+- alcohol and drug issues

-- Mental health concerns such as depression
+- mental health concerns such as depression or anxiety

-- Erectile dysfunction or other sexual problems
+- erectile dysfunction or other sexual problems

-- Relationship problems.
+- relationship problems.

 You may need other regular tests not listed here depending on your personal or family medical history.
 Ask your doctor for further information.